sylvainbx/rust-book-fr/FRENCH/src/ch06-03-if-let.md

 valeur est `Some`</span>

 <!--
-If the value is `Some`, we want to print out the value in the `Some` variant, which we do by binding the value to the variable `max` in the pattern.
+If the value is `Some`, we print out the value in the `Some` variant by binding the value to the variable `max` in the pattern.
 We don’t want to do anything with the `None` value.
 To satisfy the `match` expression, we have to add `_ => ()` after processing just one variant, which is annoying boilerplate code to add.
 -->

-Si la valeur est un `Some`, nous voulons afficher la valeur dans la variante `Some`, en associant la valeur à la variable `max` dans le motif.
+Si la valeur est un `Some`, nous affichons la valeur dans la variante `Some` en associant la valeur à la variable `max` dans le motif.
 Nous ne voulons rien faire avec la valeur `None`.
 Pour satisfaire l'expression `match`, nous devons ajouter `_ => ()` après avoir géré une seule variante, ce qui est du code inutile.

 <!--
 Instead, we could write this in a shorter way using `if let`.
 The following